jakelangham/kestrel/docs/source/settings_and_parameters/solver.rst

     :code:`max dt = HUGE(1.0)`

         The maximum time step.
-Note the default value ensure that the maximum time step is the either the time step determined by the CFL condition, or the output time step.
+Note that the default value ensures that the maximum time step is the either the time step determined by the CFL condition, or the output time step.

         :code:`T start = 0`

         The start time of the simulation, in seconds.